mtorpey/wooden-ships/4-optional.md

 [X. Exploding Ships]{#hd11 .header}
 -----------------------------------

-As damage caused by exploding ships was a function of the ship\'s size, a variable damage effect is herein incorporated.
+As damage caused by exploding ships was a function of the ship's size, a variable damage effect is herein incorporated.
 A ship exploding will cause damage to any adjacent ship on the Rigging Effects Table number double to her 1 hex range rake bonus, but in no case to exceed table 10.